Cantellated 24-cells: Cantic snub 24-cell

 The difference can be seen in the vertex figures, with edges representing faces in the 4-polytope:

 Images

 Related polytopes

 The convex hull of two cantellated 24-cells in opposite positions is a nonuniform polychoron composed of 864 cells: 48 cuboctahedra, 144 square antiprisms, 384 octahedra (as triangular antipodiums), 288 tetrahedra (as tetragonal disphenoids), and 576 vertices.
 Its vertex figure is a shape topologically equivalent to a cube with a triangular prism attached to one of its square faces.

 Cantitruncated 24-cell

 The cantitruncated 24-cell or great rhombated icositetrachoron is a uniform 4-polytope derived from the 24-cell.
+Acronym: grico.

 It is bounded by 24 truncated cuboctahedra corresponding with the cells of a 24-cell, 24 truncated cubes corresponding with the cells of the dual 24-cell, and 96 triangular prisms corresponding with the edges of the first 24-cell.

 Coordinates

 The Cartesian coordinates of a cantitruncated 24-cell having edge length 2 are all permutations of coordinates and sign of: